 A: The POA has a large trash collection area near the North Gate.
 They also promote recycling at this location, so you can make an environmental impact if you like by recycling.
 Larger items and building materials should be held and discarded on “Bulk Trash Days” which are always the last Saturday of every third month.
 Months designated for collection are January, April, July and October.
 The POA provides large dumpsters for ANY trash on that day in the area called the “Bar Pit”, which is located on Hubbard Road (which is across from the North Gate Entrance).
 The area is on the left just before the Dawson County Fire Station 6.
 They also have a charitable organization present to take donations of sell-able items.
-Also, POA provides a shredder on Bulk Trash Day.
+Also, POA provides a shredder on Bulk Trash Day unless notified otherwise.

 Q: Why are the decks and the deck floors and ceilings not included in the general maintenance covered by the Condo Association.

-A: Because of the lay of the land, each of the 7 condo buildings have been built to different specifications.
+A: Because of the lay of the land, each of the 7 condo buildings has been built to different specifications.
 Because decks are far more varied in size and shape and because owners select to improve these outdoor areas in varied ways, they could not equitably be included under the general fees design (see question above).
 For example, buildings 4 and 5 have extremely small decks, whereas other buildings have larger ones and in the case of the three bedroom units, they have double decks (upper and lower).
 It would not be fair for unit owners with almost no deck to support fees to maintain larger ones.